asyml/texar/README.md

 ### Key Features
 * **Versatility**.
 Texar contains a wide range of modules and functionalities for composing arbitrary model architectures and implementing various learning algorithms, as well as for data processing, evaluation, prediction, etc.
 * **Modularity**.
 Texar decomposes diverse complex machine learning models/algorithms into a set of highly-reusable modules.
 In particular, model **architecture, losses, and learning processes** are fully decomposed.
 Users can construct their own models at a high conceptual level just like assembling building blocks.
-It is convenient to plug-in or swap-out moduels, and configure rich options of each module.
+It is convenient to plug-ins or swap-out modules, and configure rich options of each module.
 For example, switching between maximum likelihood learning and reinforcement learning involves only changing several lines of code.
 * **Extensibility**.
 It is straightforward to integrate any user-customized, external modules.
-Also, Texar is fully compatible with the native Tensorflow interfaces, and can take advantage of the rich Tensorflow features, and resources from the vibrant open-source community.
+Also, Texar is fully compatible with the native Tensorflow interfaces and can take advantage of the rich Tensorflow features, and resources from the vibrant open-source community.
 * Interfaces with different functionality levels.
 Users can customize a model through 1) simple **Python/YAML configuration files** of provided model templates/examples; 2) programming with **Python Library APIs** for maximal customizability.
 * Easy-to-use APIs: 1) Convenient automatic variable re-use---no worry about the complicated TF variable scopes; 2) Pytorch-like callable modules; 3) Rich configuration options for each module, all with default values; ...
 * Well-structured high-quality code of uniform design patterns and consistent styles.
-* Clean, detailed [documentations](.) and rich [examples](./examples).
+* Clean, detailed [documentation](.) and rich [examples](./examples).

 ### Library API Example
 Builds a (self-)attentional sequence encoder-decoder model, with different learning algorithms: